-Any student whose behavior consistently disrupts the learning of other students may be subject to an immediate removal from class.
-The student will report to the front office, a process will be set in place to determine what the cause of the disruption is and appropriate restorative action/consequence will occur.
+Any student whose behavior consistently disrupts the learning of other students may be subject to removal from class.
+The student will report to a neutral space, a process will be set in place to determine the cause of the disruption .
 Parents/guardians may be contacted.
-If the disruption continues, other discipline responses will be implemented.
+If the disruption continues, other discipline responses will be implemented congruent to DPS matrix